informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 In the loop, while the game has not finished, the program reads a command from the console, parses it to obtain the corresponding command object and then calls the execute method of this command object.
-If the execution is successful and the state of the game has changed, it prints the board and if the command is invalid, it prints an error message.
+If the execution is successful and the state of the game has changed, it prints the board and the game-state information, while if the command is invalid, it prints an error message.

 The most important part of this loop is the following line of code:
 ```java